SokEarth/tba-infra/README.md

 # tba-infra
-This module provides a unified view for tba-infrastructure
+This meta repo provides a unified view for tba-infrastructure
+- vpc
+- eks
+- k8s